tomdalling/old-tomdalling.com/README.md

  - Turn on markdown options for common text transformations like "--" and "..."
  - In FizzBuzz article, fix Ruby type docs for `Array(String, int)` to be `Array(String, Proc)`
+ - Fix gluPerspective (see disqus comments)
+ - Fix broken links in opengl article 01 (see disqus comments)

 Proofreading
 ------------